Tongji-KGLLM/Tongji-KGLLM.github.io/_people/wang-haofen.md

 ## Academic Roles:
 - Council Member of the Chinese Information Processing Society of China
-- Secretary-General, China Computer Federation Technical Committee Natural Language Processing
-- Professional Committee of Natural Language Processing of China Computer Federation
+- Secretary-General, Professional Committee of Natural Language Processing of China Computer Federation
-- Professional Committee of the Large Model and Generation of the Chinese Information Processing Society
+- Standing Committee Member, Professional Committee of the Large Model and Generation of the Chinese Information Processing Society
 - Deputy Secretary-General, Professional Committee of Language and Knowledge Computing of Chinese Information Processing Society
 - Deputy Director, China Computer Federation Committee on Terminology
 - Chairman, China Computer Federation Technical SIGKG